 Since the education technology profession is constantly evolving, CoSN conducts its IT Leadership survey annually.
 The survey provides valuable information about how education leaders are leveraging technology and paints a picture of potential changes in the field.
 Look to us for your comprehensive overview of technology trends, challenges, and priorities!
 The results of the survey will inform the decisions we make to serve our members going forward.
 Our IT Leadership survey is sponsored by SchoolDude and conducted in partnership with MDR.

-4. Respondents expect their instructional materials to be at least 50% digital within the next three years.
+3. Nearly 90% of respondents expect their instructional materials to be at least 50% digital within the next three years.

 4. Virtually all responders (99%) expect to incorporate digital Open Educational Resources (OER) over the next three years, with 45% expecting their digital content to be at least 50% OER within that timeframe.